-Students who complete the History and International Concentration will be able to:
+Students who complete the International Relations and History concentration will be able to:

-1. Demonstrate knowledge of key historical facts, values, and ideas that have shaped civilizations throughout history.

-2. Relate their knowledge of history to the historical development of international relations.

-3. Apply different historical and theoretical perspectives.

-4. Analyze primary and secondary sources.

-5. Construct original historical arguments based on primary source material research.

-6. Write a research paper that asks a significant historical or international relations question.

-7. Present historical, policy, or political arguments and analysis in an oral presentation.
+- 1. Demonstrate knowledge of key historical facts, values, and ideas that have shaped civilizations throughout history. - 2.
+Relate their knowledge of history to the historical development of international relations. - 3.
+Apply different historical and theoretical perspectives. - 4.
+Analyze primary and secondary sources. - 5.
+Construct original historical arguments based on primary source material research. - 6.
+Write a research paper that asks a significant historical or international relations question. - 7.
+Present historical, policy, or political arguments and analysis in an oral presentation.

-AMST 333 American Culture (3) [S]

-HIST 303 Ancient History (3) [S]

-HIST 305 History of the Islamic World (622-1800) (3) [S]

-HIST 307 Arab History in the Late Ottoman Period: 1800-1922 (3) [S]

-HIST 311 Ottoman History (1400-1923) (3) [S]

-HIST 317 Topics in English/British History (3) [S]

-HIST 401 Economic History: 20th Century (3)

-HIST 421 Intellectual History (3)

-HIST 430 Oral History (3)

-Capstone (3 credit hours)